ChuuniMage/krzysztophor/commandDev/oneArg.md

 ```

 The next two commands, `kick` and `ban`, are structurally identical:
+- Do the boilerplate `(!firstAgId)` check
+- Fetch the member to be kicked or banned asynchronously
+- Test if the member has a VIP role, and if they do, abort the function, failing to kick or ban them
+- Apply the `.kick` and `.ban` methods to the user, providing a `reasonMessage` for their banning if applicable.
+The `.ban` method also requires specifying a number of days in the past from which the user's messages are to be deleted.
+Since none of the user's messages are to be deleted, this number is set to zero.
+- It feeds the raw input of the first argument into the `message.channel.send` method, so that the kicked or banned user are tagged.

 ```typescript
       case "kick": // =kick @user
         if (!firstArgId) {